mokhan/comp-272/src/03/README.md

 |p|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|
 ```

+## Question 6
+### Problem Statement

 Why does the method `remove(x)` in the `RedBlackTree` implementation
 perform the assignment `u:parent = w:parent?`
 Shouldn’t this already be done by the call to `splice(w)`?

+It is possible that more than one rotation needs to occur so assigning the new parent
+is necessary.

 ```java
 boolean remove(T x)